 - If the tests cannot find where the cancer started, the doctor will try to identify the type of cell the cancer developed from.
 This gives the doctor a better idea of where the cancer may have started.

 - Some people with CUP feel too unwell or simply prefer not to have lots of tests.

 - Symptoms of CUP are often related to the area where the secondary cancer is found, and may include shortness of breath, bone pain and/or back pain, swelling and discomfort in the abdomen, and swollen lymph nodes in the neck, underarm, chest or groin.

-- CUP is the 11th most common cancer in Australian women and 12th most common cancer in Australian men.
+- CUP is the 11th most common cancer in Australian women and the 12th most common cancer in Australian men.

 Reviewed by: A/Prof Linda Mileshkin, Medical Oncologist, Peter MacCallum Cancer Centre, VIC; Karen Hall, Clinical Nurse, Oncology/Haematology, Flinders Medical Centre, SA; Rebecca James, 13 11 20 Consultant, Cancer Council SA; Prof Chris Karapetis, Network Clinical Director (Cancer Services), Southern Adelaide Local Health Network, Head, Department of Medical Oncology, Director, Clinical Research in Medical Oncology, Senior Consultant, Southern Oncology SA, Flinders Private Hospital, Flinders Medical Centre and Flinders University, SA; Frank Stross, Consumer.

 3. Australian Institute of Health and Welfare (AIHW), Cancer in Australia 2017, AIHW, Canberra, 2017.

 4. Australian Institute of Health and Welfare (AIHW), Australian Cancer Incidence and Mortality (ACIM) books: cancer of unknown primary site, AIHW, Canberra, December 2017.